curationexperts/laevigata/README.md

 ## Suppressing email for bouncing addresses

-If an email address is bouncing, or if someone prefers not to receive email notifications, add the email address to the list in `config/emory/do_not_send.yml`
+If an email address is bouncing, update the post-graduation e-mail on the relevant ETD, or deactivate the assoicated student account (which is generally safe since they have graduated and would no longer be able to access their emory account in any case).

 ## Copying embargo notification emails to a staff member